lizmat/articles/5to6-sigils.md

 there's a special syntax using the *is* trait.
 So instead of having to
 write:

-    # Perl&nbsp;6
+    # Perl 6
     my @a := YourClass.new( 1,2,3 );

 one can write:

-    # Perl&nbsp;6
+    # Perl 6
     my @a is YourClass = 1,2,3;

-In Perl&nbsp;5, *tied* arrays are notoriously slow compared to "normal" arrays.
+In Perl 5, *tied* arrays are notoriously slow compared to "normal" arrays.
-In Perl&nbsp;6, arrays are similarly slow at startup.
-Fortunately, Rakudo Perl&nbsp;6 optimizes hot code paths by inlining and JITting opcodes to machine code where possible (and with recent advancements in the optimizer, this happens more, sooner and better).
+In Perl 6, arrays are similarly slow at startup.
+Fortunately, Rakudo Perl 6 optimizes hot code paths by inlining and JITting opcodes to machine code where possible (and with recent advancements in the optimizer, this happens more, sooner and better).

 % - Hash vs Associative
 =======================
-Hashes in Perl&nbsp;6 are implemented in a similar way to arrays: you could also consider them a *tied* hash, using Perl&nbsp;5 terminology.
+Hashes in Perl 6 are implemented in a similar way to arrays: you could also consider them a *tied* hash, using Perl 5 terminology.
 Instead of the *Positional* role that is used to implement arrays, the [Associative](https://docs.perl6.org/type/Associative) role should be used to implement hashes.